Onyenso/quickcheck-challenge/README.md

 # Challenge

-This challenge was created per the specifications [here](https://form.jotform.com/211856214308452).
+This project was built per the specifications [here](https://form.jotform.com/211856214308452).

 # API